-The decrease in revenues of \$23.2 million, or 3%, for the year ended December 31, 2015, compared to the year ended December 31, 2014, was driven primarily by a \$1.4 billion or 1%, decrease in our average AUM and a decrease in our weighted average investment management fee rate.

-Our weighted average investment management fee was 76 basis points for the year ended December 31, 2015, compared to 77 basis points for the year ended December 31, 2014.
-The decrease in the weighted average fee rate was the result of a shift in the mix of our AUM between our investment strategies and vehicles, primarily a reduction in the proportion of our total assets managed through Artisan Funds.
+The decrease in revenues of \$84.6 million, or 11%, for the year ended December 31, 2016, compared to the year ended December 31, 2015, was driven primarily by a \$10.2 billion or, 10% decrease in our average assets under management, and a decrease in our weighted average investment management fee from 75.6 basis points for the year ended December 31, 2015 to 74.8 basis points for the year ended December 31, 2016.
+The decrease in the weighted average fee rate is primarily the result of a shift in the mix of our assets under management between our investment strategies and vehicles, mainly an increase in the proportion of our total assets managed through separate accounts.

-The following table sets forth the weighted average fee (which reflects the additional services we provide to pooled vehicles) and composition of revenue and AUM by investment vehicle:
+The following table sets forth the weighted average fee and composition of revenue and assets under management by investment vehicle: